scalikejdbc/scalikejdbc/readme.md

 #### foreach

-`foreach` allows you to make some side-effect in the iteration with `scala.collection.Iterator`.
+`foreach` allows you to make some side-effect in iterations with `scala.collection.Iterator`.

 ```scala
 db readOnly {